Fasteners

 (or: what is the intention and the area or method of application?)

 First of all let me state that I am not a "bolt scientist".
 There is a huge amount of information online and in books that exceeds what I know or you will find here.
 It can be a very detailed and complex science (think Space Shuttle!).
-All of the following is just what I have learned over the years while working with machinery fasteners in various applications (fire trucks, sports and/or race cars, farm tractors).
-Application herein is mostly towards the 3000GT VR4 as that is 1) where I have a lot more invested in custom fastener requirements (ex: racecar), and 2) where a majority of questions to my email box comes from.
+So who am I?
+Well, all of the following is just what I have learned and applied over years of working with machinery fasteners in various applications including mission critical and life safety applications.
+Meaning fastener failure could cause severe loss and/or injury/death.
+Due to that, fastener data knowledge and application on a scale beyond ordinary conditions was required.
+So the information and viewpoints are from the specialized rescue field working for the government as well as working with high speed race cars too.

 Certain topics come up time and again in automotive performance or fabrication discussions.
 These are some of those topics and what I have learned over the years from experience, research, and trial/error (aka – failure but luckily that is kept to a minimum by doing things right as much as humanly possible).

-Many of the issues discussed here apply to 'mission critical' and/or safety applications such as the engine, transmission, brakes or so on.
+Many of the issues discussed here do apply to 'mission critical' and/or safety applications such as the engine, transmission, brakes or so on.
 It is not about installing a stereo or something similarly benign.
 Instead they deal with possibly avoiding engine failure, or brake failure, or other 'fastener failure' that could be catastrophic financially or cause serious injury or death in the event of failure at high speeds.

 Some of the info here is not car specific in nature but I may, in some instances, apply it to the 3000GT VR4 platform specifically (and may use the term "3S" to denote the 3000GT or equal).
 I may not go into detail in some areas because there is an abundance of more detail in the reference pages or other websites.
 I also wanted to have it is basic laymens terms and not dozens of pages of technical jargon.
 I have tried to maintain the right terminology however to match to the more scientific sites if you are so inclined.